velandia07web/fullstack_code_challenge/README.md

      - "Gracias" → "¡De nada!"

 2. **GET /messages:**
-   - 📜 Returns all messages, including those sent by the bot and the user.
+   - 📜 Returns all messages, including those sent by the bot and the user. (it could be the conversation history)

 #### **Database**
 - **Structure:**